 - 1.3.1 The black line, 1-2 cm wide, may be made with standard electrical insulating tape or printed onto paper or other materials.
 The black line forms a path on the floor.
-(The grid lines indicated in the drawings are for reference only and competitors can expect tiles to be duplicated, added and/ or omitted.) - 1.3.2 Straight sections of the black line may have gaps with at least 5 cm of straight line before each gap.
-The length of a gap will be no more than 20 cm. - $1.3.3 \ \mbox{The arrangement}$ of the tiles and paths may vary between rounds. - 1.3.4.
-The line will be 10 cm away from any edge of the arena.
+(The grid lines indicated in the drawings are for reference only and competitors can expect tiles to be duplicated, added and/ or omitted.) - 1.3.2 Straight sections of the black line may have gaps with at least 5 cm of straight line before each gap as measured from the shortest portion of the straight portion of the line.
+The length of a gap will be no more than 20 cm. - 1.3.3 The arrangement of the tiles and paths may vary between rounds. - 1.3.4.
+The line will be 10 cm away from any edge of the field.